sadit/SimilaritySearch.jl/joss/paper.md

 # Statement of need
 Similarity search algorithms are fundamental tools for many computer science and data analysis methods.
 For instance, they are among the underlying machinery behind efficient information retrieval systems [@witten1999managing,@sparse-dense-text-retrieval]; they allow fast clustering analysis on large datasets [@pmlr-v157-weng21a; @jayaram2019diskann; @sisap2020kmeans].
 Another outstanding example is how they can speed up the constructions of all $k$ nearest neighbor graphs, which are the input of non-linear dimensional reduction methods.
 It is a popular way to visualize complex data [@umap2018; @trimap2019; @van2008visualizing; @lee2007nonlinear;], among other use cases.
 The number of potential applications is also increasing as the number of problems solved by deep learning methods proliferates, i.e., many deep learning internal representations are direct input for similarity search.

 ## The $k$ nearest neighbor problem
 Given a metric dataset, $S \subseteq U$ and a metric distance function $d$, defined for any pair of elements in $U$, the $k$ nearest neighbor search of $q$ consists on finding the subset $R$ that minimize $\sum_{u \in R} d(q, u)$ for all possible subsets of size $k$, i.e., $R \subset S$ and $|R| = k$.
 The problem can be solved easily with an exhaustive evaluation, but this solution is impractical when the number of expected queries is large or for high-dimensional datasets.
 When the dataset can be preprocessed, it is possible to overcome these difficulties by creating an \textit{index}, i.e., a data structure to solve similarity queries efficiently.
+Depending on the dimensionality and size of the dataset, it could be necessary to trade between speed and quality,^[The quality is often measured as the `recall,` which is as a proportion of how many relevant results were found in a search; our package contains a function `macrorecall` that computes the average of this score for a set of query results.] traditional methods left this optimization to the user.
+Our approach has automated functions that simplify this task.

 Our `SearchGraph` is based on the Navigable Small World (NSW) graph index [@malkov2018efficient] using a different search algorithm based on the well-known beam search meta-heuristic, smaller node degrees based on Spatial Access Trees [@navarro2002searching], and auto-tuned capabilities.
 The details are studied in [@simsearch2022; @tellez2021scalable; @ruiz2015finding].
 The package solves other related problems using these indexes as internal machinery.